rktayal/custom_object_detection_train/README.md

 Demonstrates on how to get started on creating your custom object detection model using Tensorflow.
 For this demo, I am using ssd_mobilenet_v2 as the base model and will train my own class on top of it.
-I have decided to train it on  pedestraints using my own set of images.
+I have decided to train it on pedestraints using the PascalVOC2007 dataset images of person class.

 By the way, here is the pedestraint detector in action

-The post explains all the necessary steps to train an object detector with your own dataset using Tensorflow object detection API.
+The post explains all the necessary steps by performing hands-on to train an object detector with your own dataset using Tensorflow object detection API.

+### Motivation
+The purpose of writing this is twofolds:
+- To gain better understanding of training a model using TensorFlow object detection API
+- Second, there are pleothera of articles, blogs written on how to perform it, but this repo not only includes the necessary dependencies, scripts but also includes the base models and dataset to train on as well (along with the annotations), therefore user can create a custom object detector model out of it, by performing the steps described below.

+There are many people who wants to create their object detector with their own dataset.
+This post explains all the necessary steps to train your own detector.
+It also provides a hands-on on the same, therfore it can be a good starting point for many people who are relatively new to Tensorflow object detection API.

+At the end of the demo, you would have created your custom object detector model (trained on custom class), which can be used to make inferences.

 Directory Structure is depicted below:
 ```